TCLee/ReactiveWeather/README.md

 If you don't care about all that, just build and run in Xcode and you're good to go.

 ##Unit Tests
-ReactiveWeather includes a suite of unit tests in the [ReactiveWeatherTests](https://github.com/tclee/ReactiveWeather/ReactiveWeatherTests) sub-directory.
+ReactiveWeather includes a suite of unit tests in the [ReactiveWeatherTests](https://github.com/tclee/ReactiveWeather/ReactiveWeatherTests) directory.
 It demonstrates how you can test code written using the ReactiveCocoa framework.

 Just build and run the tests in Xcode.
 Simple.

+##Instruments
+Included in the [Instruments](https://github.com/tclee/ReactiveWeather/Instruments) directory are `*.trace` files that profile the performance impact of using ReactiveCocoa in this project.

+Just double-click to open in Instruments to view the trace data.

 ##Frameworks
+The list of frameworks used to build this app:

 - [Mantle](https://github.com/Mantle/Mantle) - A lightweight model framework.
 - [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) (RAC) - Functional Reactive Programming (FRP) in Cocoa and Cocoa Touch.
-- [ReactiveViewModel](https://github.com/ReactiveCocoa/ReactiveViewModel) - Model-View-ViewModel (MVVM) pattern using ReactiveCocoa.
+- [ReactiveViewModel](https://github.com/ReactiveCocoa/ReactiveViewModel) - RAC library for implementing Model-View-ViewModel (MVVM).

-###Unit Test Frameworks
+- **Unit Test Frameworks**
   * [Specta](https://github.com/specta/specta) - A light-weight BDD framework for Objective-C.
   * [Expecta](https://github.com/specta/expecta) - A simple Matcher framework that integrates perfectly with Specta.